anderson-050/making_mont_leikpya/README.md

 # Making Mont Leikpya
 The ingredient calculator

-A simple website to calculate the exact ingredients needed for making the delicious **Mont Leikpya** (a traditional Burmese snack).
+A simple website to calculate the exact ingredients needed for making **Mont Leikpya** (a traditional Burmese snack).
 Just enter the number of snacks you want to make, and get your scaled recipe instantly!

 #### [Video Demo](https://youtu.be/KgDT3kc4cNo?si=3R3bxFmrxcQDEsX-)

 ## The Story Behind the Recipe
 This tool was created with love and respect for tradition.
 My dad makes and sells the delicious Mont Leikpya at the market.

 When he receives large orders(sometimes 200, 300, or more),the calculation has to be perfect.
 This simple calculator is my way of making his preparation easier and more reliable, ensuring every batch is just right.
-It's also perfect for anyone who wants to try making this wonderful snack at home!
+It's also perfect for anyone who wants to try making this snack at home.

 ## Features

 * **Quantity Scaling:** Calculates the required ingredients for **any integer quantity** of Mont Leikpya.
 * **Simple UI:** Clean, mobile-friendly interface.
 * **Input Validation:** Ensures only positive integer quantities are accepted.
-* **Dark/ Light Mode** Users can choose the dark and light modes as they prefer easily with the toggle button
+* **Dark/ Light Mode** Users can switch between dark and light modes using a toggle button.
-* **Screen size** Use multiple media queries to ensure that its interface is nice on various sizes of screen- mobile, tablet, and laptop
+* **Responsive Design** Use media queries to ensure that the interface looks good on mobile, tablet, and laptop screens.

 ## Technology Stack